Forging Ahead

 The replica station was newly built in the 1990s, on the site of the historic ironworks.
 There was no station there before.
 It is now recognised to have been an inappropriate addition to what is an extremely important site.

-By creating a new heritage railway station, new volunteer facilities and more, in buildings inspired by what was there originally, the proposal is considered acceptable by Historic England for the Scheduled Ancient Monument.
+By creating a new heritage railway station, new volunteer facilities and more, in buildings inspired by what was there originally, the proposal is considered acceptable by Historic England.

 The only historic parts of the station are the bridge and parts of the ironwork, brought here from elsewhere in Barnsley.
 We will look to re-use and install these here at Elsecar and at other locations.